 Ena Isalene Bishop, Issa, as she was affectionally known, was born in Rockhall St. Andrew, Barbados.
 She was the first of seven children.
 While acquiring her early education on the island she developed a passion for sewing.
 On becoming an adolescent she met and married he late husband Ethelbert Bishop; a union that lasted fifty-five years and was blessed with eight children.

-To send flowers in memory of Ena Isalene Bishop, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Ena Isalene Bishop, please visit our Heartfelt Sympathies Store.

 During her life Issa wore many hats.
 In addition to motherhood, she was a devoted christian and enjoyed fellowship at Evening Light Pentecostal Church in Barbados ; where she sang in the church choir and spear-headed numerous church projects and programs.
 She also volunteered her sonorous voice at weddings, funerals and similar occasions.
 Issa did all this while being a full time worker in the Barbados Hotel Industry.